Brand New (band): Reunion (2024–present)

 On December 15, 2024, the band reunited at a private charity event for friends and family at the Eastside Bowl in Nashville.
 The event comes approximately one year after Lacey performed solo at the same venue, also at the time limited to friends and family members.
 On March 2, 2025, Lacey performed a public solo show in Nashville where he debuted new songs, including music written about the recent death of his stepson.
 On March 3, the band announced three shows, their first public concerts since breaking up.
 Their return to the stage took place on March 26 at The Bomb Factory in Dallas, which was the last venue they played before the breakup.
 On March 31, Brand New announced a 24-date tour of the US, including a hometown dates at New York-area arenas UBS Arena and Prudential Center.
 The band also announced a UK tour for November 2025.

+In June 2026, the band announced a 20-year anniversary tour for The Devil and God Are Raging Inside Me in the US during the fall.